 Do you publish a podcast, or post music on Patreon?
-Would you like to give each of your patrons their own private RSS link to listen to your audio posts in their podcast app of choice?
-Well, you have the power to do this!
+Would you like to give each of your patrons their own private RSS link to listen to your audio posts on their favorite podcast app?
+Our custom RSS feed feature may be just what you're looking for!

 In this article we’ll cover the basics to help you get started with offering your patrons unique RSS links:

 *Hint: Not all audio posts will populate in your patrons’ RSS feeds.
 You can skip ahead to learn more, .

 Step 1: Navigate to your from the top banner of your page or using the settings icon on the navigation menu to the left.

 Step 2: Once in your page editor, scroll to the bottom of the page and select the checkbox by RSS Audio Feed.